open-rsx/rsb-manual/install-cpp.rst

      |repository_versioned| cpp

 #.
-Build and install the |project| C++ core and its dependencies in
+Build and install the C++ implementation of |project| and its
-   the order given below:
+   dependencies in the order given below:

    #.
 Build and install RSC Library